NathanHarrington/NathanHarrington.github.io/content/posts/learning_stage4.md

 you were confused about what goes in the customer segment box.
 It's the persona, not the matching pains and gains.
 So execute a series of bmfiddles based on teh various ideas you are working on that include:

-1 pain solved for customer
+1. A pain solved for customer
-1 gain created for customer
+2. A gain created for customer
-1 features for pain solved and/or gain created mvp
+3. Features for pain solved and/or gain created

-and build the rest of the bmc around that
+4. mvp

 [![Example